zack-bitcoin/MerkleTrie/README.md

 Merkle Trie

-the goal of this project is to:
-1) have a merkel tree database on the hard drive
+This merkel tree database is sparse.
+That means you can make a proof to prove the non-existance of some data.

+This tree can be configured to use either ram or hard drive for storage.

-2) the root hash of a trie is deterministicly derived from the contents, order of insertion/deletion doesn't matter.
+The root hash of a trie is deterministicly derived from the contents, order of insertion/deletion doesn't matter.

-3) we can look up the state at any point in history
-4) append-only immutable datastructure
+This is an order 16 radix tree. every node of the tree has 16 children.

 Install process: